chiedo/flask-starter/README.md

 A framework for a new flask project utilizing vagrant or docker for setting up the development environment and gulp as the task runner.

-Notes: Docker is much faster and much more forgiving to changes although it has a slight learning curve.
-Do not have your vagrant vm and boot2docker running at the same time to prevent annoying issues.
-Vagrant at this point is a second case citizen though and may not be maintained.

 Platform specific notes
 ====================
 Docker Notes